core-wg/transport-indication/draft-ietf-core-transport-indication.md

 (e.g., to access a resource whose indicated transport not supported by the client) it can be practical for the client to use the advertised proxy instead.

-# Transport indication from other sources: Service Binding Parameters
+# Transport indication from non-link sources: Service Binding Parameters

-Discovery mechanisms that exist in DNS {{?RFC9460}}, DHCP or Router Advertisements {{?RFC9463}}
-can provide details already that would otherwise only be discovered later through proxy links.
+Discovery mechanisms that exist in DNS {{?RFC9460}}, DHCP, Router Advertisements {{?RFC9463}} or other mechanisms can provide details already that would otherwise only be discovered later through proxy links.
 For when those details are provided in the shape of Service Binding Parameters, this section describes their interpretation in the context of CoAP transport indication.